Jun 13, 2026 · AI

 The Numbers

-- Free access had supercharged adoption.
-Fable 5 was free through June 22, leading thousands of social teams to test it for long-form post drafting, caption generation, and creative brainstorming.
+• Free access had supercharged adoption.
+Fable 5 was free through June 22, leading thousands of users to test it for long-form drafting, summarization, and creative work.

 “The net effect of this order is that we must abruptly disable Fable 5 and Mythos 5 for all our customers to ensure compliance.”, Anthropic, official statement suspending the models